Impact

 Risk and Exploitability

 The CVSS score of 8.8 indicates high severity.
-The EPSS score of less than 1% shows a low probability of active exploitation, and the vulnerability is not listed in the CISA KEV catalog.
-Exploitation requires authenticated access that allows the attacker to inject environment variables and is likely limited to users with administrative privileges on the host.
-While the risk to unprivileged users is minimal, an attacker who gains this capability can gain full control of the container and potentially the host if the container runs with elevated privileges.
+The EPSS score of 5% indicates a low probability of active exploitation, and the vulnerability is not listed in the CISA KEV catalog.
+Exploitation requires authenticated access that allows the attacker to inject environment variables.
+The advisory does not state that host privileges are required; however, based on typical container behavior, it can be inferred that if the container runs with elevated privileges, the attacker could potentially affect the host, but this inference is not explicitly confirmed by the vendor.

 OpenCVE Enrichment